Your health insurance

 - For more information about the healthcare benefit, go to the website of Dienst Toeslagen (only in Dutch) You will be directed to an external website.
 This will open in a new screen.

 - What is deducted from your remigration benefit?

 - A list of EU and EEA Member States

 - A list of treaty countries (countries with which the Netherlands has a social security agreement)

-If you do not get any of your medical costs paid by the Netherlands in the country you move to, we will pay you an allowance and you can take out health insurance in your new country.
+If your medical expenses are not reimbursed by the Netherlands in the country you move to, we will pay you an allowance and you can take out health insurance in your new country.
 We will pay the allowance together with your remigration benefit.
-How much you get depends on the country you move to.
+How much you will get depends on the country you move to.